 The 2019 Garmin Forerunner 245 Music ($349.99) comes from a respectable lineage.

-On Jul 2015, Garmin collaborated with then Mio Global in delivering the former’s maiden optical HR GPS watch – the Forerunner 225.
+On July 2015, Garmin collaborated with then Mio Global in delivering the former’s maiden optical HR GPS watch – the Forerunner 225.
 Just 6 months later, Garmin released the Forerunner 235, an upgrade over the 225, but with the company’s in house Elevate HR sensors.
 That watch will go on to become the staple of runners worldwide.
-In terms of value for money, practical features, it was unmatched a few years back.
+In terms of value for money, practical features, it was unmatched for a few years.
+Until today.

-Yet a few weeks with the new Garmin Forerunner 245 Music convinced me the aged Forerunner 235’s reign is over.
-For a runner focused wearable that pays attention to the other 23 hours in a day when the athlete isn’t training, this watch has my vote.
-It’s not perfect of course.
-I wished it was just a tad bigger in size, had contact-less payment, and even barometric altimeter.
+A few weeks with the new Garmin Forerunner 245 Music convinced me the aged Forerunner 235’s reign is over.
+For a runner focused wearable that pays attention to the other 23 hours in a day when the athlete isn’t training, the Forerunner 245 Music has my vote.
+It isn’t perfect of course.
+I wished it was a tad bigger in size, had contact-less payment, and even barometric altimeter.
 But at just $299.99 for the entry model, I’m not complaining.
 You need to remember that the Forerunner 235 retailed at a respectable $329 four years back when it was introduced.

 Enough talk, here’s what I have to say about the new Garmin Forerunner 245 Music.
 And it’s mostly music to the ears.